Joint Formulary & PAD

 Committee Recommendations (2)

-The Surrey Heartlands Integrated Care System Area Prescribing Committee has agreed the reviewed and updated high cost immunomodulator psoriasis treatment pathway.
+The Surrey Heartland Integrated Care System Area Prescribing Committee have agreed to adopt the SERMOG high-cost drugs pathway.for adiults with psoriasis

 Increased frequency of dosing is agreed for those patients with a body weight ≥ 120 kg who did not achieve complete skin clearance during induction.